 The irregular watering schedule is one of the primary reasons behind brown leaves on Pothos.
 It is true that Pothos thrive in a little dry soil, but it does not mean that you are going to delay the watering process.

-The amount of water and the frequency of watering might vary from one plant to another.
+The amount and the frequency of watering might vary from one plant to another.
 You might have to change the schedule depending on the size of the Pothos as well.

 One simple method of knowing the amount is watering them till the point water is coming out of the drainage hole at the bottom.
 Once you see that the Pothos is looking green and alive, you will know the Pothos’ watering schedule.